amanhnb88/unduh-media-bebas/CONTRIBUTING.md

 3. `git push --force`

 ## closes #x
-if you're making a pull request that fixes, adds something or anything related to an issue, don't forget to add `closes #x` somewhere, preferably on the beginning.
+if you're making a pull request that fixes, adds something or anything related to an issue, don't forget to add a line saying `closes #x` somewhere, preferably on the beginning.

 ## testing your changes
 ### website changes